nhsconnect/Events-Management/pages/messages/messages/pds_birth_notification.md

 ## PDS Birth Notification Event Message Life Cycle ##

-The `PDS Birth Notification` event message is only ever sent once by the Spine and will be a `new` event.
-There is no concept of `update` or `delete` for the event message.
+The birth notification event is triggered by a birth being registered on the Spine.
+The `PDS Birth Notification` event message will only be sent once by the Spine and the MessageHeader resource will contain a `eventMessageType` extension with value `new`.
+There will be no `update` or `delete` version of this event message.

-The birth notification event will be triggered by a birth being registered on the Spine.

 ## Onward Delivery ##